How does commissioning me work?

 • Any possible deadlines that may apply.

-After I've received the deposit, I will begin working on a sketch based on the information that you've provided.
-Once I have that ready, I will send it to you for to comment on.
+After I've received the deposit, I will begin working on a sketch within the estimated timeframe and based on the information that you've provided.
+Once I have that ready, I will send it to you for you to comment on.

-This is the best time to make any larger changes (different hairstyle, outfit adjustments, changing the character's expression or pose slightly etc.).
+This is the best time to make changes and revisions (different hairstyle, minor outfit adjustments, changing the character's expression).
 Once we get into the painting

 When you are happy with the sketch, I will start the painting process.
 Once the painting is done or mostly done, I will send a small preview to you for one final inspection.
 If the painting is a more complex illustration, I am likely to send you an extra glimpse or two during this process.

-Once you are happy with the final product, I will send the final 50% of the fee through a second invoice.
+Once you are happy with the final product, I will send the final 50% fee invoice your way.
 When that's paid, I will send you the full resolution of your painting for you to enjoy!